 How to Find Your Active Roku Subscriptions

-• Roku Website: Sign in to my.roku.com and go to "My Subscriptions."
-Here you can manage your Roku subscriptions, including updating them or turning off auto-renew to cancel them.
+- On the Roku Website: Sign in to my.roku.com and go to "My Subscriptions." to manage your subscriptions.

-• Roku Device: Go to the channel, and select "Manage Subscription" to see the renewal date and manage options.
-If you don't see this option, it's not billed by Roku.
+- On a Roku Device: Go to the channel, select "Manage Subscription," and you’ll see the renewal date and other options.
+If you don’t see this, the charge isn’t from Roku.

 Review your subscriptions and other charges:

-Free Trial: Free trials automatically become paid subscriptions.
-Cancel before the last day of the free trial to avoid charges, you must cancel your subscription on or before the last day of the free trial period.
+- Free Trial: Free trials automatically convert to paid subscriptions.
+Be sure to cancel before the last day of the trial to avoid charges, you must cancel your subscription on or before the trial’s final day.

-Multiple users: If you share your Roku device with others, you may want to create a Roku PIN to protect against unauthorized purchases in the future.
+- Multiple users: If you share your Roku device, you may want to set up a Roku PIN to prevent unauthorized purchases.

-$1.00 charge on your credit or debit card: A $1 charge might be a temporary hold to verify your payment method.
-It will be returned.
+- $1.00 charge on your credit or debit card: This is likely a temporary hold to verify your payment method and will be refunded.

-If you still don't recognize the charge and want to dispute it, contact customer support.
-If the charge isn't from Roku, contact your bank or credit card company.
+If you still don’t recognize the charge, contact customer support.
+If the charge is not from Roku, reach out to your bank or credit card company.

 The Roku Community is full of helpful users and experts.
 Feel free to post your question here!